Bórd na Móna: Railways

 Clonmacnoise and West Offaly Railway: A succession of trains (here three are visible) bring milled peat to the Shannonbridge electricity generating station.

 Part of the Blackwater bog system was also used for tourist trains – the Clonmacnoise and West Offaly Railway (colloquially the "Bog Train") for about twelve years.
 This service ceased permanently in October 2008 as it interfered with the heavy peat traffic heading for West Offaly Power Station.
-One line of the Blackwater system runs along a section of the former Ballinasloe branch canal.
+One line of the Blackwater system ran along a section of the former Ballinasloe branch canal.
 This includes a section where the railway runs through Kylemore Lock.
 The newest branch of this system runs north from existing bogs at Bloomhill to the new bogs of Kilgarvan and Bunnahinley – the latter in the outskirts of Athlone – and opened for traffic c.
 2011.

-All three of Bord na Móna's old steam locomotives are preserved, one by the Irish Steam Preservation Society at Stradbally, County Laois.
+All three of BnM's old steam locomotives are preserved, one by the Irish Steam Preservation Society at Stradbally, County Laois.

-Each of the three power stations – West Offaly at Shannonbridge, County Offaly; Edenderry, County Offaly; Lough Ree, Lanesborough, County Longford – is the hub of an extensive rail network carrying heavy traffic.
-As an example, twelvetrains or rakes (locomotive and sixteen wagons) were in daily use sixteen hours a day at West Offaly in April 2009.
-Other, generally older locomotives, handle fuel trains, track trainloads of track, ash trains and permanent way gangs.
-As of 2012 the Edenderry Power Station is deriving a lot of its fuel from woodchips and other types of biomass.
+Each of the three power stations – West Offaly at Shannonbridge, County Offaly; Edenderry, County Offaly; and Lough Ree, Lanesborough, County Longford, was the hub of an extensive rail network carrying heavy traffic.
+As an example, twelve trains or rakes (locomotive and sixteen wagons) were in daily use sixteen hours a day at West Offaly in April 2009.
+Other, generally older locomotives, handled fuel trains, track trainloads of track, ash trains, and permanent way gangs.
+As of 2012 the Edenderry Power Station derived much of its fuel from woodchips and other types of biomass.
 Thus the amount of peat arriving by rail is diminishing.